umutcanaltin/fpgai_compiler/docs/architecture/extensibility_audit.md

 ## Goal

-The first ecosystem sprint records where contributors currently need to edit FPGAI core files and defines the migration order toward external research packages.
+The extensibility audit records where contributors currently need to edit FPGAI core files and defines the migration order toward external research packages.

 The audit is read-only.
 It must not import plugin modules, execute package code, alter compiler behavior, or create build artifacts.